mastersrp/hacktheplanet/README.md

 2- Instructions
 ---------------
+* Global requirements
 * Windows
 * Linux

+*Global requirements*
+To build the application in any environment, you'll need the following software installed.
+You'll also need to make sure that it's accessible in the include and linker directories.
+[lua][]
+[boost][]

 *Windows*
 To build the application in Windows, you will need the following tools.